justbrown1980/kakawa/README.md

 ## Building for production

-Even though this isn't necessarily a starter kit for a proper project, we've included an example of setting up [cssnano](https://cssnano.co/) to optimize your CSS for production.
+Even though this isn"t necessarily a starter kit for a proper project, we"ve included an example of setting up [cssnano](https://cssnano.co/) to optimize your CSS for production.

 To build an optimized version of your CSS, simply run: